 |Litigation Home||Ongoing Litigation||Selected Cases||Alphabetical Case Index|

-On August 2, 2012 the defendants moved to dismiss the suit, arguing that the use of campaign funds for Mr. Craig’s legal expenses was expressly permitted under the statute and not subject to the prohibition against personal use; and the defendants should be immune from FEC enforcement in this case based on FEC advisory opinions that defendants claim approve the use of campaign funds in similar situations.
+The defendants moved to dismiss the suit, arguing that the use of campaign funds for then-Senator Craig’s legal expenses was permissible under the FECA and not subject to the provisions banning personal use.
+The defendants claimed that several FEC Advisory Opinions (AOs), including AO 2006 35 (Kolbe), approved the use of campaign funds for similar situations.

 The district court denied the motion to dismiss on March 28, 2013.
 On September 30, 2013, the Commission filed a motion for summary judgment.

 The court found that all three defendants violated the FECA by converting $197,535 in campaign funds to Craig’s personal use when they paid personal legal expenses unrelated to his duties as a federal officeholder.
 The Court ordered defendant Craig to pay $242,535 to the U. S. Treasury, representing disgorgement of the campaign funds impermissibly spent, plus a $45,000 civil penalty.

 The court declined to order Craig to disgorge the converted funds to the

 Craig Committee, and declined to impose penalties against the Committee or its

 treasurer in his official capacity, indicating that in light of the overall